 The story of CNR Virginia, one of Studio Prineas’ most recently completed houses, begins just as so many other quintessential Australian residential alts&ads projects do.
-Taking place in an up-and-coming suburb of Sydney’s inner-west—in this case, Kensington—it centres on an aesthetically charming yet pragmatically antiquated federation house and a contemporary young family of four.
+Taking place in an up-and-coming suburb of Sydney’s inner-east—in this case, Kensington—it centres on an aesthetically charming yet pragmatically antiquated federation house and a contemporary young family of four.
 The family engaged the locally-based architecture and design practice Studio Prineas to restore the classically beautiful existing abode whilst sympathetically marrying it with contemporary finesse and render it fit for modern family life.

 The rear addition is intentionally designed to exist in juxtaposition with the original federation house while not disturbing the heritage façade in any way.